ClickerMonkey/unitz-ts/README.md

 Unitz.Core.getDynamicMatch = function(unit) {
   // use soundex instead of the first three characters. cup and kup are equal now! return soundex( unit );
 };

+// To override the logic for determining what value is "normal" (most user friendly) Unitz.Core.isMoreNormal = function(fromValue, toValue, transform, forOutput) {
+  return true;
+};
 ```